traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 	when the definition of the middleware comes from another provider.
 	In this context, specifying a namespace when referring to the resource does not make any sense, and will be ignored.
-	Additionally, when you want to reference a Middleware from the CRD Provider, you have to append the namespace of the Ressource in the ressource-name as Traefik appends the namespace internally automatically.
+	Additionally, when you want to reference a Middleware from the CRD Provider, you have to append the namespace of the resource in the ressource-name as Traefik appends the namespace internally automatically.

 More information about available middlewares in the dedicated [middlewares section](../../middlewares/overview.md).